ncarlier/feedpushr/README.md

 ## Outputs

 New articles are sent to an output.

+An output is declared as a URL.
+The scheme of the URL is the output provider name.
+Other parts of the URL configure the output provider.

 Currently, there are two built-in output providers:

-- `stdout`: New articles are sent as JSON document to the standard output of the process.
+- `stdout://`: New articles are sent as JSON document to the standard output of the process.
   This can be useful if you want to pipe the command to another shell command.
   *ex: Store the output into a file.
 Forward the stream via `Netcat`.
 Use an ETL tool such as [Logstash][logstash], etc.*
-- `http`: New articles are sent as JSON document to an HTTP endpoint (POST).
+- `http://<URL>`: New articles are sent as JSON document to an HTTP endpoint (POST).

 Outputs can be extended using plugins.